Welcome to the Pastoral department

 Students from Years 10 to 13 have the opportunity to volunteer and train as Peer Mentors.
 This scheme is a valuable way to support our younger students who may be struggling with the transition to secondary school, friendships, or other concerns.
 Peer Mentors are trained and supervised by the Pastoral Team, fostering communication and developing skills that mentors and mentees alike will use later on in life.

 The Pastoral Team work in conjunction with Form Tutors and Heads of Year to offer support to students struggling with a range of emotional, social and health concerns.

 Head of Pastoral Support: Tara Batt-Corcoran

 Pastoral Assistant: Ann Barton

-Pastoral Assistant (6th form): Trudy Hankin
+Pastoral Assistant (Sixth Form): Trudy Hankin

 Pastoral Admin Assistant: Kate Parker

-Where students or families require a higher tier of support around mental health, wellbeing and safeguarding, the Pastoral team may liaise with external professionals, to support a student’s treatment plan in school.
+Where students or families require a higher tier of support around mental health, well-being and safeguarding, the Pastoral Team may liaise with external professionals, to support a student’s treatment plan in school.

-Self-referral for mental wellbeing
+Self-referral for mental well-being